SSARHERPS/SSAR-species-database/README.md

     species_authority # eg, "Attenborough"
     authority_year # eg, {2013:2014} in the format {"Genus Authority Year":"Species Authority Year"}
     notes # Miscellaneous notes
-    image # Path to an image, if it exists
+    image # Path to an image, relative to ssarherps.org/cndb/, if it exists image_credit
+    image_license
+    taxon_author # Last edited by ...
+    taxon_credit # Cite taxon info
     ```
 5. `count`: The number of results
 6. `method`: The way the search was executed